PayRpc/Bitcoin_Sprint_Production/QUICKSTART.md

-# Bitcoin Sprint README - Quick Start Guide
+# Multi-Chain Sprint README - Quick Start Guide

 ## Overview
-Bitcoin Sprint is a high-performance Bitcoin blockchain processing and API server.
+Multi-Chain Sprint is a high-performance blockchain infrastructure platform supporting Bitcoin, Ethereum, Solana, Cosmos, Polkadot and other major networks.
 This guide will help you get the backend up and running quickly.

 ## Requirements
 - Windows/Linux/macOS